microsoft/teams-ai/js/samples/04.ai-apps/c.vision-cardGazer/README.md

 ## Interacting with the bot

 You can interact with this bot by sending it a message with an image or a doodle.
 Be sure to add a message like "Turn this image into an Adaptive Card".
 As an example, you can use the image included in the `./assets` folder.
 Large resolution images will not work due to the limitations of the AI model.
+Since the TeamsAttachmentDownloader is only using low resolution images, your image will be converted to 512px by 512px and budgeted at 85 tokens.

 ## Setting up the sample